Impoundment / Immobilisation / Forfeiture of a Motor Vehicle

 - within the 6 years immediately preceding the commission of that offence the driver has committed one or more other relevant offences,

-the court must order, subject to section 84Z, that the motor vehicle used in the commission of the relevant offence before the court or a substituted motor vehicle be impounded or immobilised for a period not exceeding 3 months in total (including any period of impoundment or immobilisation during the designated period) or that the car be forfeited to the Crown under section 84T.
+- the court must order, subject to section 84Z, that the motor vehicle used in the commission of the relevant offence before the court, or a substituted motor vehicle be impounded or immobilised for a period not exceeding 3 months in total (including any period of impoundment or immobilisation during the designated period) or that the car be forfeited to the Crown under section 84T. (see s 84S)

 This can still occur even when the person driving was not the owner of the motor vehicle subject to the application.
 It is a complicated area of the law, if you are facing forfeiture, you should do yourself a favour and call our office for advice.

-Though the police have a right to make an application it does not mean that it will be granted.
-There are submissions that can be made on behalf of a defendant, particularly if a 3rd party would be affected by the impoundment or when the defendant or owner of the vehicle can make out extenuating circumstances, although this is subject to certain conditions.
+Though the police have a right to make a motor vehicle forfeiture application it does not mean that it will be granted.
+For example, if the vehicle used in the commission of the offence was stolen from you and you had no knowledge of the offending, a Court is not able to grant such an application.
+There are submissions that can be made to the Court particularly if a 3rd party would be affected by the vehicle forfeiture application or when the defendant or owner of the vehicle can make out extenuating circumstances, although this is subject to certain conditions.

 The legislation is complicated, and the above information is just an overview provided to give people affected by the hoon legislation some insight into the complexities involved in this legislation.